Books and Book Chapters

 - Lillard, D.R., ‘Smoking in Australia’, in D.R.
 Lillard and R. Christopoulou (eds), Life-course smoking behavior: Patterns and national context in ten countries, Oxford University Press, Oxford, pp. 15-28.

-- Organisation for Economic Co-operation and development (OECD), Investing in youth: Latvia, OECD Publishing, Paris, France.
+- Organisation for Economic Co-operation and Development (OECD).
+In It Together: Why Less Inequality Benefits All, OECD Publishing, Paris, France.

 - Organisation for Economic Co-operation and Development (OECD), Tackling harmful alcohol use, economics and social policy, OECD Publishing, Paris, France.